Digital Life

 Keep in mind that you may not know about every aspect of our child’s digital life.
 Young people today are often tech-savvy and may open multiple online accounts without parental permission.
 Although many sites require users to be at least 13 years old, it’s easy for a child to enter a fake birthday.

-Talking with your children about their digital life
+Talking with your child about their digital life

 Prepare for the conversations